List of art media: Graphic narrative media

 Comics creators use many of the same media as traditional painters.

 Performing arts

-The performing arts is a form of entertainment that is created by the artist's own body, face and presence as a medium.
-There are many skills and genres of performance; dance, theatre and re-enactment being examples.
+The performing arts are a form of entertainment that may be created by the artist's own body, face, and presence as a medium.
+There are many genres of performance; dance, theatre and re-enactment are a few examples.
 Performance art is a performance that may not present a conventional formal linear narrative.

 Photography

-In photography a photosensitive surface is used to capture an optical still image, usually utilizing a lens to focus light.
-Some media include:
+In photography, a photosensitive surface is used to capture an optical still image, usually utilizing a lens to focus light.
+Some photographic media include: